-§ 10945.
-Required Content of Petitions for Reconsideration, Removal, Disqualification and Answers.
+§ 10842.
+10945.
+Required Contents of Petitions for Reconsideration, Removal, and Disqualification and Answers.

 - (a) Every petition for reconsideration, removal or disqualification shall fairly state all of the material evidence relative to the point or points at issue.
-Each contention shall be separately stated and clearly set forth.
-A failure to fairly state all of the material evidence may be a basis for denying the petition. - (b) Every petition and answer shall support its evidentiary statements by specific references to the record. - (1) References to any stipulations, issues or testimony contained in any Minutes of Hearing, Summary of Evidence or hearing transcript shall specify: - (A) The date and time of the hearing; and - (B) If available, the page(s) and line number(s) of the Minutes, Summary, or transcript to which the evidentiary statement relates (e.g., "Summary of Evidence, 5/1/08 trial, 1:30 pm session, at 6:11-6:15"). - (2) References to any documentary evidence shall specify: - (A) The exhibit number or letter of the document; - (B) Where applicable, the author(s) of the document; - (C) Where applicable, the date(s) of the document; and - (D) The relevant page number(s) (e.g., "Exhibit M, Report of John A. Jones, M.D., 6/16/08 at p.
-7."). - (3) References to any deposition transcript shall specify: - (A) The exhibit number or letter of the document;
+Each contention contained in a petition for reconsideration, removal, or disqualification shall be separately stated and clearly set forth.
+A failure to fairly state all of the material evidence may be a basis for denying the petition. - (b) Each Every petition for reconsideration, removal, or disqualification, and each answer thereto shall support its evidentiary statements by specific references to the record. - (1) References to any stipulations, issues, or testimony contained in any Minutes of Hearing, Summary of Evidence or hearing transcript shall specify: - (A) The date and time of the hearing; and - (B) If available, the page(s) and line number(s) of the Minutes, Summary, or transcript to which the evidentiary statement relates (e.g., "Summary of Evidence, 5/1/08 trial, 1:30 pm session, at 6:11-6:15"). - (2) References to any documentary evidence shall specify: - (A) The exhibit number or letter of the document; - (B) The date and time of the hearing at which the document was admitted or offered into evidence; - (C)B) Where applicable, the author(s) of the document; - (D)C) Where applicable, the date(s) of the document; and - (E)D) The relevant page number(s) and, if available, at least one other relevant identifier (e.g., line number(s), paragraph number(s), section heading(s)) that helps pinpoint the reference within the document (e.g., "the 6/16/08 report-Exhibit M, Report of John A. Jones, M.D., 6/16/08 at p.
+7. Apportionment Discussion, 3rd full W [Defendant's Exh.
+B, admitted at 8/1/08 trial, 1:30pm session]"). - (3) References to any deposition transcript shall specify: - (A) The exhibit number or letter of the document; - (B) The date and time of the hearing at which the deposition transcript was admitted or offered into evidence; - (CB) The name of the person deposed;

-- (B) The name of the person deposed; - (C) The date of the deposition; and - (D) The relevant page number(s) and line(s) (e.g., "Exh.
-3, 6/20/08 depo of William A. Smith, M.D., at 21:20-22:5]"). - (c)(1) Copies of documents that have already been received in evidence or that have already been made part of the adjudication file shall not be attached or filed as exhibits to petitions for reconsideration, removal, or disqualification or answers.
-Documents attached in violation of this rule may be detached from the petition or answer and discarded. - (2) A document that is not part of the adjudication file shall not be attached to or filed with a petition for reconsideration or answer unless a ground for the petition for reconsideration is newly discovered evidence. - (3) A document shall not be attached to or filed with a petition for removal or disqualification or answer unless the document is not part of the adjudication file and is relevant to a petition for removal or disqualification.
+- (DC) The date and time of the deposition; and - (\underline{ED}) The relevant page number(s) and line(s) (e.g., "the Exh.
+3, 6/20/08 depo of William A. Smith, M.D., at 21:20-22:5 [Applicant's Exh.
+3, admitted at 12/1/08 trial, 8:30am session]"). - (c)(1) Copies of documents that have already been received in evidence or that have already been made part of the adjudication file shall not be attached or filed as exhibits to petitions for reconsideration, removal, or disqualification or answers thereto.
+Except as provided by section 10856, d-Documents attached in violation of this rule may be detached from the petition or answer and discarded. - (2) A document that is not part of the adjudication file shall not be attached to or filed with a petition for reconsideration or answer unless a ground for the petition for reconsideration is newly discovered evidence. - (3) A document shall not be attached to or filed with a petition for removal or disqualification or answer unless the document is not part of the adjudication file and is relevant to a petition for removal or disqualification.

-Note: Authority cited: Sections 133, 5307, 5309 and 5708, Labor Code.
 Reference: Sections 126, 5310, 5311, 5900, 5902 and 5904, Labor Code.